Moldova: Demographics

-Language

-As of March 2023, the only official language of Moldova is Romanian, and all references to the Moldovan language in the constitution and legal bills have been amended to refer to Romanian.
-The 2014 Moldovan census for the first time collected information about the languages spoken by residents in Moldova.
-There is a controversy about whether or not Moldovan and Romanian should be considered distinct languages.
-Counting together, it is the mother tongue of 80.4% of the population.
-The Moldovan government rejects any distinction, however the census allowed for respondents to respond with their preferred label.
-The results of the 2024 census were Moldovan (49.2%), Romanian (31.3%), Russian (11.1%), Gagauz (3.8%), Ukrainian (2.9%), Bulgarian (1.2%), Romani (0.3), and others (0.2%).

 Diaspora and emigration

 Emigration is a mass phenomenon in Moldova and has a major impact on the country's demographics and economy.
 It is estimated that more than between 1.2 and 2 million Moldovan citizens (over 25% of the population) are living and working abroad.
 The Moldovan economy is still heavily reliant on their remittance payments.
 Moldovans are found across the Balkan region, Western Europe, and North America.
 Among the most notable Moldovan diaspora populations are: 285,000 in Romania (2020), 258,600 in Ukraine (2002) 156,400 in Russia (2010), 188,923 in Italy (2019), 122,000 in Germany (2022), 26,300 in France (2019), and 20,470 in Canada (2021).

 Current trends indicate that the population of Moldova will continue to fall with emigration remaining both chronic and higher than immigration or natural birth rates.
 In 2020, net emigration fell to a low of 7,000, but by 2022, 43,000 more people left the country than came, though this is slightly down from net emigration of 45,000 in 2021.
 Russia's invasion of neighbouring Ukraine and the economic impact on Moldova may have been a key contributing factor in the rise from 2020 to 2022.
 However, there are indications that the invasion of Ukraine and the country's moves towards accession to the European Union may have led to a rise in the number of Moldovan emigrants returning to their country of birth, seeking to help the country join the EU.
 The Moldovan diaspora also had significant influence on recent Moldovan elections, voting overwhelmingly for Maia Sandu as president in 2020 and for her Party of Action and Solidarity in the 2021 parliamentary election.